theunissenlab/kranky/README.md

-Kranky is built to run on alsa (and soon NI) but is constructed in such a way that makes it easy to play out in other systems.
+Kranky is built to run on alsa (and soon NI) but is constructed in such a way that makes it easy build a ao thread to play out in other systems.

 usage: kranky.py [-h] [-n N_TRIALS] [-r REQUIRE_DATA] [-d DATA_DIR]